Text and Photos by Ali Sardar

 “Young people are learning about the law, juvenile justice and police … from media, family and friends [and] it’s all wrong,” said Steve O’Reilly, staff attorney for Strategies for Youth, which originated the game and takes it on the road.

 This is really a big discussion for young people to have “in disguise as a game,” he said.
-Strategies is a policy and training organization that works to improve relations between police and youth.
+Strategies for Youth is a policy and training organization that works to improve relations between police and youth.